SaiRam-Peruri/Terraform_GCP_OPENAI_FIRST_PROJECT/README.md

 - ✅ Supports both **CPU** and **GPU**-enabled VM types
 - 🔐 Generates a secure random admin password
 - 🐳 Installs and configures Docker and Open Web UI
-- 🔑 Sets up SSH and HTTP firewall rules
+- 🔑 Sets up SSH and HTTP/HTTPS firewall rules
 - 🌐 Optionally connects to OpenAI API for extended functionality
 - ☁️ Uses a custom GCP service account and startup provisioning script
+- 🔒 NGINX reverse proxy with SSL and automatic HTTPS redirection
+- 💾 Persistent storage for user data and configurations

 ---